tomasbjerre/git-changelog-bitbucket-plugin/README.md

 Generates a changelog, or releasenotes, in Atlassian Bitbucket Server using [Git Changelog Lib](https://github.com/tomasbjerre/git-changelog-lib).

+## Changelog page
+The plugin adds a page on repository level where the user can select *from* and *to* branch to generate a changelog.

 There are some screenshots [here](https://github.com/tomasbjerre/git-changelog-lib/tree/screenshots/sandbox).

 ## REST API